List of big-game hunters: J.A. Hunter

 John Alexander "J.A."
 Hunter (1887–1963) was a Scottish born Kenyan game control officer, big-game hunter, safari guide, author and conservationist.
 Moving to Kenya in 1908, Hunter initially gained employment hunting lions for the Uganda Railway and over the next 50 years made a living as a professional hunter, it is believed Hunter killed over 1,400 elephant in his life.
 For much of his career Hunter was a Kenyan Government game control officer, between 1944 and 1946 he killed over 1,000 rhinoceros on behalf of the government in the Makueni District, the government wishing to clear the area of wildlife to resettle the Kamba people, Hunter later regretted the necessity of the task.
 An author of a number of books, his 1952 work Hunter was a Book of the Month Club selection the following year and was widely purchased by school libraries throughout the English speaking world in its abridged form African Hunter.
 In later years Hunter became concerned about the fate of African game and advocated for the establishment of wildlife protection areas.
-Hunter hunted with a number of rifles, he arrived in Kenya with his father’s Purdey shotgun and a .275 Rigby rifle whilst later he used a .416 Rigby, a .500 Nitro Express and a .505 Gibbs rifle.
+Hunter hunted with a number of rifles, he arrived in Kenya with his father's Purdey shotgun and a .275 rifle whilst later he used a .416 Rigby, a .500 Nitro Express and a .505 Gibbs rifle.

 Bobby "Iodine" Ionides

-Constantine John Philip Ionides (1901-1968), known since childhood as Bobby, was born in England and decided at a young age to follow in the footsteps of Selous.
+Constantine John Philip Ionides (1901–1968), known since childhood as Bobby, was born in England and decided at a young age to follow in the footsteps of Selous.
 He joined the army and was posted to Africa, where during leaves of absence he went poaching.
 He learned to hunt big game of all sorts, including elephants.
 He left the army once his hunting became financially self-supporting, and set up with a partner in Nairobi to guide wealthy Americans.
 His specimens can be found in the collections of the British Museum, the National Museums of Kenya (in his day known as the Coryndon Memorial Museum), and Harvard's Museum of Comparative Zoology.
 He became a game warden and is known as the father of the Selous Game Reserve in what is now Tanzania.